Southern Africa March 2011

 By far the most interesting part of my stay at Kalahari Plains Camp was an outing with Xhukuri, a San of the Xanakwe tribe.
 This 2-hour interpretive walk from and back to the camp was nothing less than a revelation.
 Fellow guests Nancy and Mark and I were introduced to a few elements of traditional San culture in an delightfully entertaining manner.
 Xhukuri was lively, energetic and had a fantastic sense of humor in additional to carrying a well-stocked bag of San paraphernalia.
 These included an ostrich egg for water; some tortoise shell jewelry which could also be used for digging and scooping water, and a helmet.
 He also had a long stick for extracting springhares from their holes.
 The bag was made from steenbok leather, colored with a local herbal tea.
 At one stage Xhukuri showed us how to twirl a stick on a rope, producing a rather loud whirling noise which is audible up to 2 kilometres away.
 We were also told about the construction of the bow and arrow, the type of tree used for its various parts, and learned about a specific type of insect pupa which is harvested for the poison.

-Xhukuri said that a young San man had to demonstrate three things to be considered ready for marriage: chase off a lion, make re from scratch and chase and successfully kill an animal.
-Demonstrating one of these skills, Xhukuri promptly started a re, accomplishing this extremely difficult feat in a manner of minutes.
+Xhukuri said that a young San man had to demonstrate three things to be considered ready for marriage: chase off a lion, make fire from scratch and chase and successfully kill an animal.
+Demonstrating one of these skills, Xhukuri promptly started a fire, accomplishing this extremely difficult feat in a manner of minutes.
 We were duly impressed.
 I would highly recommend this outing for all guests staying at Kalahari Plains Camp.

 PART 3: BOTSWANA’S OKAVANGO DELTA AND LINYANTI CONCESSION